ClimateImpactLab/dscim-facts-epa/README.md

 ## Running FACTS

 If you will be running FACTS, ensure you have followed the **Formatting GMST/GMSL files** section above.

 We recommend installing or cloning FACTS v1.1.1 found [here](https://github.com/radical-collaboration/facts/releases/tag/v1.1.1).
 To get started with FACTS, follow the [FACTS quick start instructions](https://fact-sealevel.readthedocs.io/en/latest/quickstart.html).
-If you are running on a Linux machine, proceed to the **Not Docker** section, otherwise proceed to the **Docker** section.
+If you are running on a Linux machine (quickstart Section 1.1), proceed to the **Not Docker** section below.
+If you are running in a Container (quickstart Section 1.2), proceed to the **Docker** section below.
+We recommend reading these sections before following the FACTS quickstart.
+Note that to run `facts` for DSCIM-FACTS-EPA, you will *not* need to set up the `emulandice` module in facts.

 ### Docker

-Once you have reached step 3 of section 1.2 in the FACTS quickstart, you are done with the quickstart.
-If you are using a docker, you will need to additionally mount the `dscim-facts-epa` directory by modifying the command in the facts quickstart to:
+Once you have reached step 3 of section 1.2 in the FACTS quickstart, come back here and use the following `docker` command:

 ```bash
 docker run -it --volume=$HOME/facts:/opt/facts --volume=$HOME/dscim-facts-epa:/opt/dscim-facts-epa -w /opt/dscim-facts-epa/scripts/facts.runs facts
 ```
-Replace `$HOME/dscim-facts-epa` and `$HOME/facts` with the path to your cloned `dscim-facts-epa` repository and facts repository, respectively.
+Replace `$HOME/dscim-facts-epa` and `$HOME/facts` with the path to your cloned or downloaded `dscim-facts-epa` repository and facts repository, respectively.
+This command will start the container, mounting the `dscim-facts-epa` directory and the `facts` directory.
+Once the container is running, your working directory will be `/opt/dscim-facts-epa/scripts/facts.runs`.

 Now proceed to the **Running the bash script** step.

 ### Not Docker